demisto/demisto-sdk/README.md

 * *-p, --preserve_bundles*
                         Flag for if you'd like to keep the bundles created in the process of making the content artifacts

+**Examples**:
+`demisto-sdk create -a .`
+This will create content artifacts in the current directory.

 ### Format